DPHAD/Celestia-Retro-PC/README.md

 ## Notes on making it
-* I had to use a new spool of filament (different brand) 4/5 of the way into the print and the slight color change is kind of noticeable.
+* I had to use a new spool of filament (different brand) 4/5 of the way into the print and the slight color change is kind of noticeable!
 Oh well!
 * The 3D model is still a work in progress.
 Add adhesive or cable management where needed and desired.
 (For example, there is no positive retention for the keyboard.
 A bit of adhesive should solve that.)
 * The USB hub at the back is just a separate unit I attached to the Raspberry Pi and glued in.
 It's handy to attach a USB stick, a mouse, etc.
 * Printing this in one piece requires a big build platform.
 The only parts that should need supports are the ports at the back and the "crossbar" above the keyboard.
 * The "fins" at the upper end on the inside, nearest the top, help everything print without supports.
-The set of fins nearest the open face where the screen goes are only slightly connected, making them easy to cut/pull out after printing, should one need the room for cables, etc.
+The set of fins nearest the open face where the screen goes are only slightly connected, making them easy to cut/pull out after printing to make room for cables.
+[I suggest removing at least this one](https://github.com/DPHAD/Celestia-Retro-PC/assets/28654887/8e2114d2-f115-4b87-bd76-186c321ac375) to make room for the cables connected to the display.
+The other two fins (the "back" ones) are much more solidly connected and you'll probably need a rotary tool to remove *those*.
 * I printed with a monstrous 0.8 mm nozzle.
 It's a big print.
 There's plenty of space on the inside.
 * Matte White PLA filament is a really good match for the Raspberry Pi keyboard!
 * CAD model provided for your own development.
 The CAD model provides a few primitives that hopefully make fiddling and remixing a bit easier.